LEARN ABOUT ALASKA – THE NATURAL BEAUTY OF USA

 This is a place that teaches you how to survive – rather than how to just comfortably live.
 There’s no perfect 3G signal or wifi connection when you’re in the middle of the forest, and considering some of the major towns have more bear than people, you definitely need to know how to survive when caught in tricky situations.

 As for the cities… I’d probably prefer to call them towns.
 They’re small, quaint and really targeted at tourism more than anything else.
-The major cities are Anchorage, Juneau, Ketchikan, Fairbanks and Sitka.
+The major cities are Anchorage, Juneau, Ketchikan, Sitka and Fairbanks.

 From a visitors point of view, the towns that are most frequently visited are Juneau, Ketchikan, Skagway and Anchorage – some that I loved, and some not so much.